 EMCOR UK has undertaken a risk assessment in respect of the likelihood of slavery and human trafficking taking place in its business and considers the risk to be minimal.
 EMCOR UK’s business activity is undertaken within the UK and the nature of the professional and technical services provided to our customers limits the potential risk of slavery and human trafficking within the business and our supply chain.
 Furthermore, any risk of slavery and human trafficking within our organisation is mitigated as a result of clear business policies and procedures.

 EMCOR UK regularly notifies its employees of their obligation to comply with our Code of Business Conduct and Ethics and employees are reminded of the importance of ethics and legal compliance.
 All senior managers within the business undertake annual training programmes on ethics and business conduct.
 We believe that these, along with our communication programmes and employee training, help create an ethical and legally compliant culture.

 EMCOR UK utilises agency labour, which equates to less than 3% of our total headcount.
 We have trading agreements in place with all agency labour providers that require them to comply with all UK employment legislation and regulations, including the Modern Slavery Act 2015.

-EMCOR UK builds long standing relationships with our suppliers and makes clear our expectations of business behaviour.
-We have a zero tolerance to slavery and human trafficking.
+EMCOR UK builds long-standing relationships with our suppliers and makes clear our expectations of business behaviour.
+We have zero tolerance to slavery and human trafficking.
 We expect all those in our supply chain to comply with our values and to demonstrate the highest standard of business conduct.
 We audit our supply chain partners to ensure compliance with our policies and procedures and to confirm that they are operating with high ethical business standards.